tobilg/marathon-slack/README.md

 In the next step after clicking the button, you'll have to select the Slack channel to which you want to post the Marathon Event Bus messaged to.
 Either choose an existing one, or create a new channel like `#marathon`.

 After you did that, you'll be guided to an overview page for your new Slack Webhook.
 Please copy the `Webhook URL`, because you'll need it in the next step.
 If you want, you can go back to the `Incoming Webhooks` overview page and select the newly created Webhook again.
 Then, scroll down to the `Integration settings` and customize the name and the icon for this integration if you want.
-This is *not mandatory* to be able to use `marathon-slack`.
+To add a name and icon is *not mandatory* to be able to use `marathon-slack`.

 ## Usage